ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/08_polynomial_regression_theory.md

 If we try to fit a linear model to data that is clearly curved, our model will be too simplistic and will make poor predictions.
 This is known as **underfitting**.

 **Polynomial Regression** is a powerful technique that allows us to use a linear model to fit non-linear data.
-Instead of fitting a straight line, we fit a polynomial curve (like a quadratic or cubic curve) that can better capture the underlying pattern.
+Instead of fitting a straight line, we fit a polynomial curve (like a quadratic or cubic) that can better follow the patterns in the data.

 ## 2. The Mathematics: Creating New Features